bkeepers/git-history/article.md

 Rebasing when pulling is almost always a good idea, so you might want to configure git to rebase by default.

     $ git config --global branch.autosetuprebase always

+# Interactive Rebase

+An interactive rebase allows you to edit commits, squash multiple commits together or completely remove commits from from the recent history of your branch.
+It is extremely useful for cleaning up a local branch before pushing to a remote.

+While I was reviewing my progress of this article up to this point, I discovered a few embarrasing typos.
+Since my git repo had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
+Here is how I did it.
+I preserved my original mistake, so you can follow along by checking out the [typos](https://github.com/bkeepers/git-history/tree/typos) branch of the repository.

+First, I created two new commits that fixed the typos.

+	$ git log --oneline
+	7445019 Fix misspelling of amend
+	b0377f9 Fix typo in title
+	b1cdd72 first draft of pull --rebase
+	2fbe35b first draft of reset
+	7bb9109 first draft of amend section
+	667f8c9 Add README

+Then I need to take note of the commit that needs fixed up.
+Both the typos were from commit `7bb9109`, first draft of amend section.
+So I start the rebase at the revision before:

+	$ git rebase -i 7bb9109^

+Git will now open the editor with the list of commits and a very helpful message.

+	pick 7bb9109 first draft of amend section pick 2fbe35b first draft of reset
+	pick b1cdd72 first draft of pull --rebase pick b0377f9 Fix typo in title
+	pick 7445019 Fix misspelling of amend

+	# Rebase 667f8c9..7445019 onto 667f8c9
+	#
+	# Commands:
+	#  p, pick = use commit
+	#  r, reword = use commit, but edit the commit message
+	#  e, edit = use commit, but stop for amending
+	#  s, squash = use commit, but meld into previous commit
+	#  f, fixup = like "squash", but discard this commit's log message
+	#  x, exec = run command (the rest of the line) using shell
+	#
+	# These lines can be re-ordered; they are executed from top to bottom.
+	#
+	# If you remove a line here THAT COMMIT WILL BE LOST.
+	#
+	# However, if you remove everything, the rebase will be aborted.
+	#
+	# Note that empty commits are commented out

+As the note says, you can rearrange the order of the commits, and change `pick` to one of the other commands.

+	pick 7bb9109 first draft of amend section fixup b0377f9 Fix typo in title
+	fixup 7445019 Fix misspelling of amend
+	pick 2fbe35b first draft of reset
+	pick b1cdd72 first draft of pull --rebase

+I moved the two typo fixes to just after the commit where they were introduced and changed `pick` to `fixup` to meld them in to the original commit.
+After saving and closing the editor, git will apply the changes:

+	[detached HEAD 00165a8] first draft of amend section 1 file changed, 47 insertions(+)
+	 create mode 100644 article.md
+	Successfully rebased and updated refs/heads/master.

+Now we can see by looking at the log that our history doesn't show the commits fixing the typos.

+	$ git log --oneline
+	4787614 first draft of pull --rebase
+	ee719e9 first draft of reset
+	00165a8 first draft of amend section
+	667f8c9 Add README

+This rebase worked without any other interaction, but occasionally you will have to manually fix merge conflicts.
+If that happens, read the messages that git gives you and don't freak out.
+Git will usually help you get out of a bind.